mattjw/exploring_tech_meetups/presentation/input/meetup.md

 ## Clustering

+For simplicity in this initial investigation, we'll just allocate each group to one type.
+[LSA, hidden topic space of co-occurring keywords.
+Simple approach for now, but more work needed to

 ## Topic extraction
 The topics used in the analysis are as provided by the Meetup API.
 Of course, the quality and semantics of these topics is not necessarily consistent across all gruops.
 For example, `Web Development`, `Web Technology`, and `Web Design` have much in common.